secretstartups/handbook/people-group/learning-and-development/index.html.md

 We equip & empower team members and people leaders to access self-service learning that role models a culture of development.
 We do this by:

 - Focusing on skill-based learning
-- Enable access to resources to improve career mobility
+- Enabling access to resources to improve career mobility
 - Developing learning journeys for teams throughout the organization

 ### Objectives